edHelper.com

 Pigeons

 1 Everywhere you go, especially in big cities, you can see pigeons.
 These plump-bodied birds love gathering in large groups.
 When they walk or run, they continuously bob their small heads back and forth as if they are nodding or agreeing to something.
-Once they take off, they reveal their muscular side.
+Once they take off, they reveal their brawny side.

 Paragraphs 4 to 7: